rlgerma/profileGenerator/README.md

 # profileGenerator
-A command-line application that dynamically generates a PDF profile from a GitHub username.
+A node command-line application that generates a dynamic HTML profile from a GitHub username.

-# revisted on 1/12/20 future developments will be released soon
+# Install
+npm install,
+node app.js

+follow prompts

+## must have a github account for it to pull (axios) info from.